Argentina: Import (product-based)

 Animal products: Meat

-General requirements for shipping meat and meat products:
+General requirements for shipping meat and meat products (applicable to most countries):

 Animal feed and nutrients